Recipe

 1. 1

-Dry Brine the Turkey
+Dry Brining the Turkey

-Cut rosemary leaves and mix with lemon zest and salt.
-Rub all over the turkey being sure to get an even coat.
+This dry brine is based on Russ Parsons' recipe.
+Cut the rosemary leaves and mix with lemon zest and salt.
+Rub all over the turkey, making sure to get an even coat.
 Place the turkey in a leak-proof plastic bag and refrigerate for three days.
-During the three days, massage the turkey daily and move the liquids around.
-After the third day and a few hours prior to cooking, remove the bird from the bag and dry it off with paper towels.
+During those three days, massage the turkey daily and move the liquids around.
+After the third day and a few hours before cooking, remove the bird from the bag and dry it off with paper towels.
 Allow the skin to dry.
-Let the bird come to room temperature one hour prior to putting it on the BBQ.
+Let the bird come to room temperature one hour before putting it on the BBQ.

 2. 2

-Cook the Turkey
+Barbecuing the Turkey

 Pro Tips